cgeils25/White_Blood_Cell_Image_Classification/README.md

 uv run python predict.py --model_path sample/resnet18_epoch_10.pt --model_name ResNet-18 --use_gpu
 ```

+(I've included my trained ResNet-18 model in this repo)

 You can pass `sample/random_eosinophil_image.jpg` to make a prediction, and should get something like following result:

 ```